VienDinhCom/docker-vscode-fullstack/README.md

 You can take a look and learn how to define a module from real-world examples such as [backend](https://github.com/VienDinhCom/docker-vscode-backend), [frontend](https://github.com/VienDinhCom/docker-vscode-frontend), or [proxy](https://github.com/VienDinhCom/docker-vscode-fullstack/tree/main/modules/proxy).

+## Experience

+Why do we always assume together is better?

+You’ve heard it: monorepo.
+The promise of unity.
+Backend and frontend, side by side.
+Shared code, shared vision, shared headaches.
+Collaboration, yes.
+But also, entanglement.
+The more we merge, the more we risk—security, autonomy, clarity.
+Sometimes, the best way to build is to separate.
+To let each team own their space, their process, their boundaries.

+You want the freedom to move fast, but you also want control.
+You want to collaborate, but not at the cost of security.
+You want a system that adapts to your needs, not the other way around.

+So, what if you could have both?
+What if you could keep your teams independent, yet still work in harmony?
+What if your development environment was always consistent, always ready, always yours—no matter where you are or what you’re building?

+That’s the philosophy behind **Docker VSCode for Full Stack Development**.
+Modular.
+Isolated.
+Unified only when you choose.
+No more `it works on my machine`.
+No more compromise between collaboration and security.
+Just a practical, minimal, and powerful way to build—together, apart.

 ## How Does the Project Help You?

 #### One-Click, Consistent Dev Environments